johanmattssonm/kaja-html-macro/README.md

 # html! — Declarative HTML Macro for Rust

 `html!` is a declarative macro for generating HTML directly inside your Rust project.
-It expands at compile time html to code that creates a `String`.
+It expands at compile time to code that creates a `String` with html tags.

 ## Generating HTML strings with this Rust macro